People

 Patricia Ward

-Postdoctoral Research Associate, Technische Universität Dresden
+Postdoctoral Researcher, Technische Universität Dresden

 Patricia Ward is a postdoctoral research associate at the Center for Integration Studies and the Institute of Sociology (by courtesy) at the Technische Universität Dresden.
 Her research interests are in the areas of transnational labor, migration/mobility, and humanitarian aid and development.
 Patricia was previously with the Department of Ethics, Law and Politics at the Max Planck Institute for the Study of Religious and Ethnic Diversity, and obtained her doctorate from Boston University in 2020.
 Her latest article, titled “The Worth of their work: The (in)visible value of refugee volunteers in the transnational humanitarian aid sector”, is forthcoming in Work, Employment and Society.